myles-coleman/youtube_comment_scraper/README.md

 # youtube_api
 API docs: https://developers.google.com/youtube/v3/docs?csw=1

-The goal is to parse a list of comments given a youtube video id and comment id.
+The goal is to use youtube's api to grab comment info and output it into a new format.